by Wan

 CREDIT $4,500 to Bank Account

-The new business I work for does not have a petty cash fund physically located in our office but monies are transferred from our regular checking account into the special account for Petty Cash.
-The process we use for giving petty cash is by check request.
-When we make the check out is it best to make it out to "cash" or to the individual?
+The new business I work for does not have a petty cash fund physically located in our office, but monies are transferred from our regular checking account into the special account for Petty Cash.

 When I cut the check which account should be debited?
 Should I set up an account called "Petty Cash Expense"?
 Or is it okay to debit the Cash account called Petty Cash?

-I hope that my questions are not far fetched.
+I hope that my questions are not farfetched.

 Thank you in advance for your help.